microprediction/microprediction/docs/predict-using-python-microcrawler.md

 make it easier to shauffeur algorithms from one stream to the next.

 ### Running the default crawler
+Not a terrible way to get familiar with the system.

     from microprediction import MicroCrawler
     crawler = MicroCrawler(write_key='YOUR WRITE KEY')